Lagos de Moreno: Flora and fauna

 The nearby Mesa Redonda is home to many unique species of flora.
 There, two species of cactus endemic only to Jalisco flourish, with one of these species only being endemic to the Mesa Redonda, particularly its very steep slopes, protecting it from predators.

 Many animals call the Lagos valley home, with fauna including hares, rabbits, deers, and boars.
 Residents of nearby ranches have commented on the presence of coyotes and snakes in rural areas.
 Areas like the Mesa Redonda have been utilized by locals to gather vegetables straight from nature, particularly prickly pear cacti.

 Demographics

-As of the 2010 census, the city had a population of 153,817 inhabitants, making it the 6th largest city in the state of Jalisco.
-The estimate for the population in 2015 is 164,981 people.
-Lagos de Moreno has a slightly higher female population compared to males with 79,345 females compared to 74,472 males, meaning that the female population is 6.14% higher than the male population.
+As of the 2020 Mexican census, the city had a population of 111,569, making it the 6th largest city in the state of Jalisco.
+The municipality as a whole had an estimated population of 164,981 in 2015.
+The municipality has a slightly higher female population, with 88,426 females compared to 83,977 males.